JesseJames-Git/Electronic_Appliances_DB_System/README.md

 3. Navigate to the newly created folder(Electronic_Appliances_DB_System) using this command.
     ``` cd Electronic_Appliances_DB_System ```

+4. Run the command below to put your project in a virtual environment.
+    ``` pipenv shell ```

+5. The following dependancies wiil be used to  make your app interact with the database: SQLAlchemy, Alembic and Click.
+Add them to your folder using the command below:
+    ``` pip install sqlalchemy alembic ```
+then:
+    ``` pip install click ```

-4. Run this command to run the CLI app:
+6. Run this command to run the CLI app:
     ``` python lib/cli.py ```